AltspaceVR/AltspaceSDK/README.md

 # Altspace Web App SDK

 This SDK will enable you to create interactive, multi-user web apps with 3D content that is rendered by the Altspace web browser.
 Your app will be running inside the Altspace virtual reality environment, experienced with the Oculus Rift DK2 and other advanced VR hardware that Altspace will support in the future.
 Below is an overview of the types of apps you can build, the basic steps to create an app, and this repository contents.

-See the [AltspaceSDK Wiki] for additional documentation.
+See the [AltspaceSDK Wiki] for additional documentation, including a list of [Known Issues].

 To create an Altspace Web App: